 We were pretty clear about some of the things that were really important to us right from the start which made it easier but it has been a very interesting, and at times challenging, journey from design idea to finished product.

 Our designs focus on Irish professions – we want our costumes to represent the people in our community who inspire us all to be responsible citizens and be part of our communities.
 There are lots of choices when it comes to superhero costumes but to us, some of the best superheroes walk amongst us.
+These are the people our children should have as role models.
 To make our designs are realistic as possible, we include as many details as we can into the costumes.
 These details matter.
 Allowing a child to be fully immersed in a role, with a realistic uniform, facilitates powerful imaginative-play and a child can truly adopt a persona they recognise and aspire to.

 Not all fabrics are the same